759 Naval Air Squadron

+759 Naval Air Squadron (759 NAS), also referred to as 759 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
+The squadron was last active at RNAS Brawdy (HMS Goldcrest), Pembrokeshire, from 1963, as the Naval Advanced Flying Training School, operating with Hawker Hunter T.8 jet trainer aircraft, before finally disbanding in 1969.

-759 Naval Air Squadron (759 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-It was created on 1 November 1939, and was disbanded on 24 December 1969.
-It was initially intended as a Telegraphist Air Gunner Training Squadron but became a Fighter School and Pool Squadron in 1939, at RNAS Eastleigh (HMS Raven).
+It was created on 1 November 1939, initially intended as a Telegraphist Air Gunner Training Squadron but became a Fighter School and Pool Squadron in 1939, at RNAS Eastleigh (HMS Raven).
 It operated out of RNAS Yeovilton from 1940 to 1946, as part of the Naval Air Fighter School.
-In 1943 a detachment operated out of RNAS Angle (HMS Goldcrest), working with 794 NAS and known as the Naval Air Firing Unit.
+In 1943 a detachment operated out of RNAS Angle (HMS Goldcrest), working with 794 Squadron and known as the Naval Air Firing Unit.

 It was again the Naval Air Fighter School upon reformation in 1951 and disbandment in 1954, firstly at RNAS Culdrose (HMS Seahawk) and then moving to RNAS Lossiemouth (HMS Fulmar), in 1953.
-The squadron reformed again, this time at RNAS Brawdy (HMS Goldcrest) in 1963, as the Naval Advanced Flying Training School, before finally disbanding in 1969.